 - Account Plans: It allows you to manage multiple websites as projects, you can host them with Webflow, or download the code and host them elsewhere.
 However, things like forms and eCommerce checkout may not work if you export the site code.

-The starting cost of Site plan is as low as $16 per month.
-The eCommerce plans start with $29 per month.
+The starting cost of Lite plan is as low as $16 per month.
+The eCommerce plans start at $29 per month.

 Webflow vs WordPress – Comparison Table at a Glance

 |Market Share||0.3% of the Internet & 0.5% of Total CMS||40% of the Internet & 63.6% of Total CMS|